GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 ## How to use

 After calling either `find_package` or `add_subdirectory` simply link the library.
 This automatically handles configuring the include directory.

-EX:
+Example:

 ```cmake
 find_package(VulkanMemoryAllocator CONFIG REQUIRED)